 - Aged/Firm cheese: dry, savory, and caramel-y.
 Examples: aged Gouda, clothbound Cheddar, Parmigiano-Reggiano, Piave

 - Blue cheese: pungent.
 Examples: Cambozola, Gorgonzola, Roquefort, Stilton

 Flavors: similarly, cheese comes in different strength – from mild to stinky.

-Colors: Majority of the cheese is pale yellow but there are some orange cheese, and some with other ingredients like mushrooms inside the cheese.
+Colors: The majority of the cheese is pale yellow but there are some orange cheese and some with other ingredients like mushrooms inside the cheese.